 The body and brain normally use glucose as their energy source.
 The body produces glucose (also called blood sugar) when it breaks down the carbohydrates in our diet.

-The liver is ordinarily responsible for producing glucose, and storing it in the form of body fat.
-When it doesn’t have a big supply of carbs to burn (like when we’re sleeping and not eating), it instead uses the body’s stored glucose, which is known as glycogen.
+The liver is responsible for producing glucose and storing it in the form of body fat.
+When it doesn’t have a big supply of carbs to burn (for example, when we’re sleeping and not eating), it instead uses the body’s stored glucose, which is known as glycogen.

 So here’s the bottom line.
 MCTs quickly reach the liver, where they can deliver a quick energy boost.
-And if the body’s carb intake is very low, MCTs can instead be turned into ketones, increasing the liver’s production of the alternate fuel source.
+And if the body’s carb intake is very low, MCTs can instead be turned into ketones to be used as an alternate fuel source.